-Locks are not difficult to operate, but they do need a degree of physical fitness, manual dexterity and some effort.
-Take your time when first working locks, learn the steps involved and you will soon become proficient and feel at ease.
+Canal locks are not difficult to operate, but they do need a degree of physical fitness, manual dexterity and some effort.
+Take your time when first working the canal locks, learn the steps involved and you will soon become proficient and feel at ease.

 Children can help with locks, but please make sure they are physically able and always supervised.
 Part of the fun of the canals is the locks, so please stay safe, but involve all your group.